MiChaelinzo/Automated-SASE-Monitoring-and-Troubleshooting/README.md

 #### How to use:

 - 1.)
 Git clone this repository
 - 2.)
-Add your api_key and access_toke inside the code of Performance SASE.py and Security Advisory.py
+Add your api_key and access_token inside the code of performance_sase.py and security_advisory.py
 - 3.)
-Run the application with Python: python3 SASE.py or python3 Security Advisory.py
+Run the application with Python: python3 performance_sase.py or python3 security_advisory.py
 - 4.)
-Enjoy using the application!
+Enjoy using the Automated-SASE-Monitoring-and-Troubleshooting!